awestover/skyspace/randomizedAlgorithms/data/readme.aug.md

 > Rand: "But it has worst case performance like $O(n^2)$ !!!
 That's so trash.
 What about mergesort?"

-> Alek: "Actually it turns out that with high probability in n quicksort is super fast, in particular $O(n \log n)$, and actually in particular way better than mergesort because the expected number of comparisons that it makes is like $< 2n \log n$ which is a super good constant"
+> Alek: "Actually it turns out that with high probability in n quicksort is super fast, in particular $O(n \log n)$, and actually in particular way better than mergesort because the expectation of the number of comparisons that it makes is like $2n \log n$ which is a super good constant"

 > Rand: "hmmm, that sounds pretty good. tell me more."